What Is a Jump Cut and When to Use the Jump Cut Editing [MiniTool Wiki]

 Just now, you have known the definition of a jump cut.
-Now, I will introduce the history of the jump cut editing.
+Now, I will introduce the history of jump cut editing.
 Georges Méliès is known as the father of the jump cut because it was discovered by accident and then used to simulate magic.
 However, he tried to make the cuts seamless to complement his fantasy.

 Dziga Vertov's avant-garde Russian film Man With a Movie Camera (1929) consists almost entirely of jumping clips.
-The contemporary use of the jump cut originals from its emergence in the work of Jean-Luc Godard (suggested by Jean-Pierre Melville) and the work of French New Wave of the late 1950s to the 1960s.
+The contemporary use of the jump cut originates from its emergence in the work of Jean-Luc Godard (suggested by Jean-Pierre Melville) and the work of the French New Wave of the late 1950s to the 1960s.

 For example, in Godard's ground-breaking Breathless (1960), he will make Jean Seberg ride in a convertible (see picture), emphasizing discontinuities between shots And deliberately consider its tremor effect.
 In the clip above the scene, the perspective suddenly changes-highlighting the gap in action.

 More recently, the jump cut is like snatches used in the movie, run by Guy Richie and Rolla, and by Tom Tuckaway.
-For example, it is often used in television editings, such as in documentaries produced by Discovery and National Geographic (NatGeo).
+For example, it is often used in television editing, such as in documentaries produced by Discovery and National Geographic (NatGeo).
 It’s notable in Universal Monsters movies and music videos.

 When to Use the Jump Cut

 Here is some information on when to use the jump cut editing.
 With the popularity of social media and short videos, brands and creators are relying on small-scale production.
-In this case, you don't always have physical space for multiple camera settings and you can use the jump cut to make the videoes.
+In this case, you don't always have physical space for multiple camera settings and you can use the jump cut to make the videos.